This publication first appeared in the Global Competition Review.

 A ‘sensitive business’ is one that is:

-The scope of this definition is not well understood and there is significant overlap with other concepts in the legislation.
-There have been suggestions to do away with this concept – for example, investments in Australian media businesses are significantly regulated anyway (and subject to A$0 thresholds), so the reference to the media sector is potentially redundant.
-As a result, there have been calls to eliminate this concept, but unfortunately this was not done with the recent amendments.
+The scope of this definition is not well understood and there is significant overlap with other concepts in the FI legislation.
+For example, investments in Australian media businesses are significantly regulated anyway, and subject to A$0 thresholds, so the reference to the media sector is potentially redundant.
+As a result, there have been calls to eliminate this concept, but unfortunately, this has not yet been done.

 Notifiable national security actions